Mansel Island

 Mansel Island (Inuktitut: Pujjunaq), a member of the Arctic Archipelago, is an uninhabited island in Qikiqtaaluk Region, Nunavut.
-It is located in Hudson Bay off of Quebec's Ungava Peninsula.
+It is located in Hudson Bay off Quebec's Ungava Peninsula.
 At 3,180 km2 in size, it is the 159th largest island in the world, and Canada's 28th largest island.
+Its topography features a gently undulating limestone lowland with elevations not exceeding 100 m.

 Mansel Island was named in 1613 by Sir Thomas Button after Vice-Admiral Sir Robert Mansell.